Our Gang

 The American fraternity and sorority system began with students who wanted to conduct discussions and debates secretly as the topics may have been thought inappropriate by the faculty of their schools.
 Today fraternities and sororities are used as social, professional, and honorary groups that promote social activity, community service, leadership, and academic achievement.

 The Phi Beta Kappa Society was founded on December 5, 1776, at the College of William and Mary in Williamsburg, Virginia.
 It was the first fraternal organization in the United States and established the custom of naming college societies using Greek-letter initials of a secret Greek motto.
-The motto chosen was Philosophia Biou Kubernētēs or philosophy is the Helmsman of Life, now translated as Philosophy is the Guide of Life.
+The motto chosen was Philosophia Biou Kubernētēs or

 The group was formed by students who were patrons of the Raleigh tavern, a popular off campus meeting place.
 The founders of Phi Beta Kappa declared that the society was formed for congeniality and to promote good fellowship, with friendship as its basis and benevolence and literature as its pillars.
 Chapters of Phi Beta Kappa were established at Yale and Harvard and then spread to other colleges and universities.
 As time went by it became more of an honor society rather than a social organization similar to fraternities of today.